martinpaljak/esteid.js/README.md

 # esteid.js &middot; [![npm version](https://badge.fury.io/js/esteid.svg)](https://badge.fury.io/js/esteid)
-Provides a high level API that transaltes to APDU interface of EstEID cards, in JavaScript.
+Provides a high level API that transaltes to low level APDU interface of EstEID cards, in JavaScript.

-## Requirements (BIBO transmit)
+## BIBO transmit explained
-Requires the availability of a Promise based BIBO (Bytes-go-In, Bytes-come-Out) transmit function.
-That is, a function that takes the binary APDU and returns a Promise that would resolve to the response from the card, that in a mix of PC/SC and JavaScript would look something like:
+Requires the availability of a reliable Promise based BIBO (Bytes-go-In, Bytes-come-Out) transmit function.
+That is, a function that takes an APDU and returns a Promise that would resolve to the response from the card, that in a mix of PC/SC and JavaScript would look something like:

 ```javascript
 function transmit(Buffer apdu) {